sarthak0401/sb-career-v4/README.md

-- Optional: Create a route53 route to the loadBalancer's endpoint.
+- Optional: Create a AWS route53 route to the loadBalancer's endpoint.
 I have created a simple DNS record in route53 hosted zone, which is connecting the application load balancer's endpoint to my domain "sbdevops.xyz".
 We can access application using this URL also (Notice the URL entered in browser)

 ![image](https://github.com/user-attachments/assets/7c94e165-0e5d-4f49-bf63-1f2a81b0bf5a)